JuanTecedor/eeprom-programmer/README.md

 ![Schematic](MyVersion/Schematic.png)
 ![Result](MyVersion/FinalResult.png)

-This version is heavily based (for now) on Ben Eater's version of the EEPROM programmer, originally licensed under MIT LICENSE.
+This is a fork of the Ben Eater's version of the EEPROM programmer, originally licensed under MIT LICENSE.

+I did not like the fact of having it on a breadboard or buying it so I made a PCB.

 I still have to solder and check that the circuit is working.
 When I'm sure it's working I will upload the KiCad files.